aelkz/keycloak-angular/docs/project/proposals/request-for-change/impersonate-api.md

 [impersonation.ts](https://github.com/aelkz/keycloak-angular/blob/master/src/interfaces/impersonation.ts)<br>
 [user-info.ts](https://github.com/aelkz/keycloak-angular/blob/master/src/interfaces/user-info.ts)

+For use with newer versions of keycloak (3.4.0+) we will use token exchange api.<br>
+This newest api offers token refresh.

+For legacy keycloak versions, we must have to acquire impersonated user cookies from session.
+These cookies will allow the impersonator a time-limited navigation for at most 15 minutes (keycloak default for implicitly obtained tokens).

 Tip: We can think of a specific service for this functionality.<br>We can keep the ```keycloak.service.ts``` class as a core class and keep it isolated from extra services implementations.